 The size and scope of predator control has varied greatly over time.
 An 100x100m bait station grid has been in place for several years and over time was expanded to now cover 4800ha of the valley.
 In recent years aerial 1080 operations have become the focus of predator control and have significantly increased the area under management.
-There have been three large scale 1080 operations since 2014 as part of the Tiakina Nga Manu/Battle for our Birds campaign in response to beech mast events.
+There have been four large scale 1080 operations since 2014 as part of the National Predator Control Programme (NPCP, formally Tiakina Nga Manu/Battle for our Birds) campaign in response to beech mast events.
 Bait station pindone operations have also been undertaken as a secondary measure in response to high rat numbers outside of the beech mast cycle.
 Additionally, the valley has 433 stoat traps and approximately 20 cat traps.